TolikPylypchuk/Cineaste/docs/03-04-franchise-form.md

 ## Form Fields

-The miniseries form contains the following main fields:
+The franchise form contains the following main fields:

 - Check-box which indicates whether the franchise has its own titles
 - Check-box which indicates whether the franchise should be shown as an item in the list